adriaanm-da/daml/daml-lf/spec/transaction.rst

 Backward compatibility
 ^^^^^^^^^^^^^^^^^^^^^^

-Daml-LF transaction nodes, and transactions are encoded according a common versioning scheme, called the *transaction version scheme*.
+Daml-LF transaction nodes, and transactions are encoded according to a common versioning scheme, called the *transaction version scheme*.
 Each version of this scheme, called a transaction version, is associated to a language version.